NishantDwd/TaskTrail/README.md

 ## 🚀 Deployment

-### Vercel (Recommended)
+### Render (Recommended)
-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to Render
-2. Configure environment variables
-3. Deploy automatically on push
+2. Deploy automatically on push

 ### Other Platforms
 The application can be deployed to any platform that supports Next.js: